envicutor/documentation/related_work.rst

 Piston code execution system uses the ``prlimit`` system command with the ``--as`` option to limit the amount of memory a process can allocate :cite:`piston-as`.
 This approach, however, enforces the memory limits on the processes and their children individually.

-This can be suboptimal in some client systems which might want to limit that total memory that is used by a submission.
+This can be suboptimal in some client systems which might want to limit the total memory that is used by a submission.
 Client systems that wish to limit the total memory usage will either have to limit the total number of processes in a submission to 1 or to ensure that ``max_number_of_processes * memory_limit = total_limit``.
 Both options can be constraining.

 Envicutor and Judge0 provide an option to limit the total used memory through their usage of cgroup via Isolate.
 Though, Envicutor uses cgroup v2 while Judge0 uses cgroup v1 as discussed in ":ref:`isolate_systemd`".